red-kangaroo/omega/README.md

 entertainment.
 Code changes so far include general cleanup, const correctness and other things now essential that were unheard of in 1987, using stl mostly to replace homegrown linked list containers, and few UI improvements.
 No, the old saved games and omegarc are not compatible.
-After getting the source code do the standard "configure && make install" and run the game omega.
-Have fun!
+Building omega requires zlib, ncurses, and [cwiclo](https://github.com/msharov/cwiclo).
+A c++17 compiler is also required, such as gcc 7.`./configure && make install && omega` Have fun!